p2635/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 As a result, their variables are like boxes into which people throw different things without changing their stickers.
 What's inside the box now?
 Who knows?
 We need to come closer and check.

-Such programmers save a little bit on variable declaration but lose ten times more on debugging.
+These programmers save a little bit on variable declaration but lose ten times more on debugging.

 An extra variable is good, not evil.